sriram-ponangi/Microservices-Demo-Projects/a.) Configuration Management/README.md

 ---
 ## Introduction:
-- Frequently used approaches to manage the configurations in a spring boot services are :
+- Some of the frequently used approaches to manage the configurations in a spring boot services are :
 	1. **Spring Cloud Consul**
 	2. **Spring Cloud Zookeeper**
 	3. **Spring Cloud Config Server**